Innovation in patient imaging: How 3D modeling is driving down surgery costs

 3D printing has allowed surgeons and radiologists across the world to take multiple 2D images of a patient scan and make it a real, tangible object that can be used to give insight into a pathology that is not possible with conventional 2D and 3D CT or MRI visualizations.

 The use of these models is proven to positively affect every step of the patient care pathway, from planning, to consent, and procedure to recovery:

-- 50% of surgeons change their pre-operative plans when they use a 3D anatomical model
+- 53% of surgeons change their pre-operative plans when they use an Axial3D anatomical model

-- A further 47% confirm their pre-operative plans much faster when using 3D modeling
+- A further 47% confirm their pre-operative plans much faster when using our anatomical models

 - Patients in 98% of cases felt that an Axial3D model was a great improvement to discussions with their surgeon over 2D scans alone